 It’s stupidly easy to make these protein pancakes.
 All you need is one bowl and all the ingredients.

-- In a large bowl, whisk the eggs with a pinch of salt until frothy.
+In a large bowl, whisk the eggs with a pinch of salt until frothy.
+This step helps to incorporate air into the eggs, which will contribute to the lightness and fluffiness of the pancakes.
 Add vanilla extract for extra taste.

 What Protein Powder to Use?